efunneko/jayesstee/docs/api.md

   4. If _expression_ is an Object and has zero keys, then `false`, otherwise `true`
   5. Otherwise, let javascript evaluate the expression: val ? `true` : `false`

-If the expression is found to be `true`, then the _resultIfTrue_ is returned or, if not specified, then just return `true`.
-If the expression is found to be `false`, then return _resultIfFalse_ or if not specified, return `undefined`.
+The returned value depends on the passed in _ifTrueFunc_ and _ifFalseFunc_.
+If the logic above determines that the expresssion is `true`, then _ifTrueFunc_ is used, otherwise _ifFalseFunc_ is used.

+The returned value depends on what was passed in for the _if{True|False}Func_.
+If it is a function, then it will be called and the result is returned.
+If it is undefined, then `true` will be returned for a true expression and `undefined` for a false expression.
+If it is not undefined and not a function, then its value will simply be returned.

 The benefit of this is that it provides a much more useful check and returns a value that is more suitable for using as a parameter to a jst-element creation function.